-When you are making joints for new installation or repair using CPVC, PEX or copper pipes, push-fit fittings are by far the quickest and easiest way to go.
+When you are making joints for CPVC, PEX, or copper pipes, push-fit fittings are by far the quickest and easiest way to go.
 There are even irrigation PVC push-fit fittings available that can be used to make quick and easy sprinkler connections.

 Push-fit fittings are manufactured under various brand names, each of which has a slightly different appearance.
-Sharkbite and Gatorbite are two well-known brand names used by manufacturers for this type of fitting.
-Regardless of the brand name, push-fit fittings all have a similar internal structure that allows them to create a watertight seal when they are pushed onto a pipe.
+SharkBite is a well-known brand name.
+Regardless of the brand, push-fit fittings all have a similar internal structure that allows them to create a watertight seal when they are pushed onto a pipe.

 - The speed of making a connection with push-fit fittings is perhaps the biggest advantage.
-In an emergency, you can quickly cap or repair a pipe by simply pushing on a push- fit fitting.
+In an emergency, you can quickly cap or repair a pipe by simply slipping on a push-fit fitting.

 - Pipes need not be perfectly dry when using push-fit fittings.
 This is in contrast with CPVC and PVC, which must be bone-dry before solvent gluing; or copper pipes, which also must be dry before soldering with a torch.

 - Push-fit fittings are available in various materials for different kinds of applications.
 Almost all pipe types have corresponding push-fit fittings designed for them.

 - The product lines for push-fit fittings include many different fittings in a variety of sizes, suitable for just about any application you can imagine.

 - Push-fit fittings are easily removed so they can be repositioned as needed.
 If the connection is meant as a temporary fix, the fitting can be used and then easily removed from the pipe.